amitsuryavanshi/cancancan-neo4j/README.md

 ## Caution

-If you soecify multiple can or can not rules with anyone having condition on association, you will get a performance hit.
+If you specify multiple can or can not rules with anyone having condition on association, you will get a performance hit.